dukedbgroup/ROBUS/README.md

 Detailed document to run ROBUS on a EC2 cluster: https://github.com/dukedbgroup/ROBUS/wiki/Running-experiments-on-AWS-EC2

-In order to create the eclipse project, run the following command:
+In order to create eclipse project, run the following command:

 ```sh
 sbt/sbt eclipse